 See current Global Intersections projects here.

 (Because of the COVID-19 pandemic, CGS will continue to support its 2020 project through the 2020-21 academic year.
-We will be accepting new applications in the fall of 2021).
+We are accepting new applications now for projects that will take place in the fall of 2021).

 About Global Intersections